 6 Student Projects to Launch your Space Career!

 Six great ways to meet new people who are passionate about space, learn new skills and boost your CV!

-Not only are student projects great fun, they are also an excellent way to learn more about the space industry, meet other students and industry professionals and develop your skills!
+Not only are student projects great fun, but they are also an excellent way to learn more about the space industry, meet other students and industry professionals, and develop your skills.

 They are also a great way to boost your CV and show future employers your passion for the space sector!

 1. The Olympus Rover Trials

-The Olympus Rover Trails (previously the Lunar Rover Competition) is run annually by UKSEDS and challenges teams of university students to design and build a martian rover that is capable of performing tasks and surviving tests that are representative of a real martian mission.
+The Olympus Rover Trials (previously the Lunar Rover Competition - LRC) is run annually by UKSEDS and challenges teams of university students to design and build a Martian rover that is capable of performing tasks and surviving tests that are representative of a real Martian mission.

 The competition is made up of three stages, the Preliminary Design Review, followed by a Critical Design Review, and then the top teams are invited to test their rovers at the competition day held at RAL Space in Harwell, Oxfordshire.

-How to get involved: The Olympus Rover Trails are open to teams of UKSEDS members and university students.
+How to get involved: The Olympus Rover Trials is open to teams of UKSEDS members and university students.
 Teams are limited to 15 members and the competition phases run over the academic year.

 For more information on the competition rules and regulations and how to get involved click here.